 Four Corners National Monument

 This is the monument where you can stand in four states at once: Arizona, New Mexico, Colorado, and Utah.
 This monument is on Navajo land and is currently closed.
-We’re hoping it will be open this summer!
+We’re hoping it will be open soon!

 Additional Stop: Monument Valley